 Chronic disease management

-Over 60% of patients admitted to hospital as an emergency have one or more long-term health conditions (LTC), such as Chronic Obstructive Pulmonary Disease (COPD) and Coronary Heart Disease (CHD).
+Over 60 per cent of patients admitted to hospital as an emergency have one or more long-term health conditions (LTC), such as Chronic Obstructive Pulmonary Disease (COPD) and Coronary Heart Disease (CHD).
 The use of telehealth can dramatically close the care gap by reducing the need for emergency admissions by proactively and pre-emptively monitoring LTC patients and alert healthcare personnel in the event of a deterioration.

-South Birmingham PCT achieved a 58% to 87% reduction in unplanned admissions over a 12-month period across COPD and heart failure patients, across 100 patients.
-Derbyshire Community Hospital achieved a 68% reduction in unplanned admissions, with a 415-bed day reduction across 187 patients in a six-month period, with a net saving of c£100,000.
-Bristol CCG monitored 400 patients, within just 30 days of the telehealth service starting the number of contacts reduced by 26% with an 18% reduction in face-to-face time and 40% reduction in telephone contacts.
-After three months, 54% of COPD alerts and 44% of CHF alerts were being self-managed by the patients.
+South Birmingham PCT achieved a 58 per cent to 87 per cent reduction in unplanned admissions over a 12-month period across COPD and heart failure patients, across 100 patients.
+Derbyshire Community Hospital achieved a 68 per cent reduction in unplanned admissions, with a 415-bed day reduction across 187 patients in a six-month period, with a net saving of c£100,000.
+Bristol CCG monitored 400 patients, within just 30 days of the telehealth service starting the number of contacts reduced by 26% with an 18 per cent reduction in face-to-face time and 40 per cent reduction in telephone contacts.
+After three months, 54 per cent of COPD alerts and 44 per cent of CHF alerts were being self-managed by the patients.

 The ambulance service is well placed to run regional telehealth programmes due to call centre infrastructure, existing relationships with ‘frequent flyers’ and a high level of clinical knowledge.
 Deployment of the telehealth app onto the patient’s mobile phone is initiated by paramedics if interim monitoring is required following assessment.
 The greatest benefit is gained by the patient.